 This standard was first published in May 2017 and later amended in 2020 and 2021, which postponed the effective date stated in the transition clause by 2 years (from January 1, 2021 to January 1, 2023), introduced additional exemptions, and reduced cost of adoption through the simplified approach.
 The amendment also made some circumstances easier to interpret.
-This standard will supersede the transitional standard (i.e. IFRS 4 - "Insurance Contracts") once effected
+This standard will supersede the transitional standard (i.e. IFRS 4 - "Insurance Contracts") once effected.

-(3) Amendments to IAS 1 - "Classification of Liabilities as Current or Non-current"
+(3) Amendments to IAS 21 - "Lack of Exchangeability"